bodanius/priceparrot-php/README.md

 ## Why you might need it
 It is vital in e-commerce to keep pace with price movements.
 Overpricing your products may result in loss of customers to your competition, whilst underpricing may result in a loss of revenue.
 Our price monitor makes sure your pricing stays up-to-date with the market.

+## Subscribe your free trail
+[Subscribe](https://backend.priceparrot.io/register) now for a 14-day free trail.
+Check our [website](https://priceparrot.io) for more information.

 ## Installation & loading
 The code is also available via [Composer](https://getcomposer.org) is the recommended way to install the Price Parrot API.
 Just add this line to your `composer.json` file: